brownegm/pvest/README.md

 ## TBD
 - Check coverage
 - Export statistics along with sma_model
-- The function `estPV()` is not yet fully tested.The transfer of data from the rwc estimate to the pv estimate is not yet fully functional.
+- something is happening with the osmotic default function.
+Check that the values selected make sense
+- check the input from rwc estimate.